manjutrytest/aws-vpc-vpn-poc/README.md

 # aws-vpc-vpn-poc
+🚀 AWS VPC + Bastion Host CloudFormation POC

+Description:
-Automated AWS CloudFormation deployment of a secure VPC network (with public and private subnets, Internet Gateway, and routing) directly from GitHub using AWS CloudShell.
+This project demonstrates an end-to-end AWS networking Proof-of-Concept (POC) using CloudFormation templates to automate the creation of a secure Virtual Private Cloud (VPC) environment.
+It includes network setup, secure access configuration, and infrastructure validation — all managed via version control on GitHub and deployed directly from AWS CloudShell.